-- 44 The current state of scientific knowledge considers substances interfering with fertility or with - 45 pre-/postnatal development as likely to act by threshold mechanisms, thus permitting the - determination of a point of departure such as a no observed adverse effect level (NOAEL; - 47 SCOEL 2017).
-However, when it is known that genotoxicity is the underlying mechanism for - 48 the reproductive toxicity of a substance, it is prudent to assume that a threshold
+The current state of scientific knowledge considers substances interfering with fertility or with pre-/postnatal development as likely to act by threshold mechanisms, thus permitting the determination of a point of departure such as a no observed adverse effect level (NOAEL; SCOEL 2017).
+However, when it is known that genotoxicity is the underlying mechanism for the reproductive toxicity of a substance, it is prudent to assume that a threshold dose/concentration cannot be identified (ECHA Guidance R.8-12).

-- dose/concentration cannot be identified (ECHA Guidance R.8-12). - 2 In case a substance shows adverse effects on reproduction, the OEL should protect workers of - 3 both sexes from such adverse reproductive effects. - 4 Because of the relative sensitivity of the rapidly developing individual to specific toxic effects - 5 (especially during pregnancy and lactation), pregnant or lactating women may represent a - 6 special risk group in the workplace.
-For pregnant workers or workers who have recently given - 7 birth or are breastfeeding, any risks to the safety or health and any possible effect on the - 8 pregnancy or breastfeeding of workers has to be assessed and decided what measure should - 9 be taken to avoid exposure of that workers to such risks (Council Directive 92/85/EEC). - However, at the beginning of pregnancy, workers might not be aware of the pregnancy with - the consequence of possible adverse effects on the offspring.
-Hence, OELs should also protect - 12 the offspring of workers from adverse developmental effects. - When recommending an OEL, available information on reproductive and developmental toxicity - 14 needs to be taken into account in the selection of the appropriate point of departure for - deriving an OEL.
-Where such information is not available, the consequential uncertainty for the - 16 OEL should be recognised and identified so far as possible.
+In case a substance shows adverse effects on reproduction, the OEL should protect workers of both sexes from such adverse reproductive effects.

+Because of the relative sensitivity of the rapidly developing individual to specific toxic effects (especially during pregnancy and lactation), pregnant or lactating women may represent a special risk group in the workplace.
+For pregnant workers or workers who have recently given birth or are breastfeeding, the employer must assess any risks to the safety or health and any possible effect on the pregnancy or breastfeeding workers has to be assessed and decide what measure should be taken to avoid exposure of those workers to such risks (Council Directive 92/85/EEC).

+However, at the beginning of pregnancy, workers might not be aware of the pregnancy with the consequence of possible adverse effects on the offspring.
+Hence, OELs should also protect the offspring of workers from adverse developmental effects.

+When recommending an OEL, available information on reproductive and developmental toxicity needs to be taken into account in the selection of the appropriate point of departure for deriving an OEL.
+Where such information is not available, the consequential uncertainty for the OEL should be recognised and identified so far as possible.